 Here you can find numerous Halal food at the Geylang Serai hawker centre, Haig Road Food Centre, Wisma Geylang Serai, Onan Road and Joo Chiat Road.
 One of the most famous Muslim owned eatery is Hajjah Maimunah, located along Joo Chiat Road, and in front of another famous landmark, Joo Chiat Complex.
 At Hajjah Maimunah, you can find some of the best and authentic local Malay dishes such as nasi padang, ayam masak lemak, mee rebus, lontong, sambal goreng pengantin, and so much more.
 If you are looking to shop until you drop for all the best Muslim fashion, then you definitely have to visit the various fashion boutiques in Joo Chiat Complex, and Tanjong Katong Complex.
 At these places, you can find all the best Muslim clothes and accesories at affordable prices.

 If you will like to find out more about all the Halal eateries and Muslim fashion in Singapore, then you should visit HalalGo.
-HalalGo is a top online Halal guide that provides all the best curated Muslim related content not just about Singapore, but other popular cities in the world as well.
+HalalGo is a top online Halal guide that provides all the best curated Muslim related content not just about Singapore, but other popular cities in the world such as, halal hotels in cape town, as well.